CPPavithra/GrinchGuard/README.md

-# 🛡️ GrinchDefender AI™ — The Future of Web Security
+# 🛡️ GrinchGuard™ — The Future of Web Security

 > **Stop bots.
 Stop breaches.
 In real-time.** > A production-ready AI-powered firewall to defend e-commerce from Grinch bots, stolen credentials, and automated fraud.